Anuradha Prasanna, Enterprise architect | Mitra Innovation

 – Part of our Discover DevOps series

-DORA is a research program investigates the capabilities that drive software delivery performance and stability in organisations across the globe.
-One of the wonderful analytical tools DORA provides if the DORA Quadrant.
-This analytical tool provides a view of the current status of an organisation’s DevOps maturity.
+DevOps Research and Assessment or DORA is a research program that investigates the capabilities that drive software delivery performance and stability in organisations across the globe.
+One of the useful analytical tools DORA provides is the DORA Quadrant.
+This tool determines the DevOps maturity of an organisation.

-For the primary application or service you work on, how often does your organisation deploy code to production or release it to end-users ?
+For the primary application or service that you work on, how often does your organisation deploy code to production or release it to end-users?

-For the primary application or service you work on, what is your lead time for changes (i.e., how long does it take to go from code committed to code successfully running in production) ?
+For the primary application or service that you work on, what is the lead time for changes i.e., how long does it take to go from code being committed to code successfully running in production?

-For the primary application or service you work on, how long does it generally take to restore service when a service incident or a defect that impacts users occurs (e.g., unplanned outage or service impairment) ?
+For the primary application or service that you work on, how long does it generally take to restore service when an incident that impacts users occurs i.e., an unplanned outage or service impairment?

-For the primary application or service you work on, what percentage of changes to production or released to users result in degraded service (e.g., lead to service impairment or service outage) and subsequently require remediation (e.g., require a hotfix, rollback, fix forward, patch) ?
+For the primary application or service that you work on, what percentage of changes to production or releases to users, result in a service impairment or outage, subsequently requiring remediation, e.g., a hotfix, rollback, fix forward or patch?